Found on the south coast of Providenciales, Turtle Tail is a coastal luxury residential region, and offers some of the finest vistas on the island.

 Quite a few rental vacation villas are located at Turtle Tail, and they range in size from small guest houses, to the expansive mansion of the late pop icon Prince, complete with its own purple driveway.

-The long, winding and largely unpaved Venetian Road is the only access into Turtle Tail.
-As of 2016, a project was started to pave and surface the road, and when finished, this route will be one of the finest scenic drives in the country.
+The long, winding and recently paved Venetian Road is the only access into Turtle Tail, and is one of the finest scenic drives in the country.

 As is the case for many vacation villa regions on Providenciales, we highly advise that visitors staying in the area rent a car for the duration of their stay.